 Antonio García Fuerte has a Bachelor in Theology degree from the Catholic University of San Dámaso in Madrid (Spain).
 He was brought up in Madrid as a Roman Catholic.
 In 2006 a knee injury led to a chance encounter with the Church of England!
 Since then he has studied her history and theology and became a regular worshipper.
-He is preparing to become an Anglican by reception into the Church of England in 2012 he is now Interim Associate Rector of Holy Trinity with St Matthew, Southwark, and Assistant Chaplain of St Christopher’s, Hospice
+Received into the Church of England in 2012 he is now Interim Associate Rector of Holy Trinity with St Matthew, Southwark, and Assistant Chaplain of St Christopher’s, Hospice

 English Anglicanism may appear externally and a priori to have a weak identity with a lack of doctrine; it seems that it can only be approached intrinsically, as an experience.

 This paper argues that, in practice, English Anglicanism as expressed in the Church of England rebukes indifference and requires the active participation of the believer at all levels.
 Consequently, it can be perceived to have a strong identity that extends to all aspects Church life, expanding from its core (worship) outwards (mission).
 It is immersed in the English culture, and at the same time it welcomes other cultures universally.
 Reformed and Catholic, Anglicanism goes to the very heart of the authentic Christian faith.

 ‘History is written by the victors’ is a phrase often attributed to Winston Churchill.
 Where there are no victors or when both sides presume to be the victorious, two very different versions of the same event can appear.